View all web browser and mobile devices available in our cloud-based test lab.

 (Selenium Latest Version)

 With Perfecto, you can test on everything, with Selenium 4 RC1 and any browser version, new, or old.
-Selenium 4 and Perfecto seamlessly integrate for testing on web and mobile web.
+Perfecto offers a robust testing platform that integrates seamlessly with the Selenium 4 framework for testing on both web and mobile apps.

 With Perfecto and Selenium, you can:

-Experience the world’s largest global testing cloud for web and mobile apps.
-Try Perfecto free for 14 days.
+Connecting your Selenium code to the Perfecto cloud is simple and intuitive.
+To learn more and experience the world’s largest global testing cloud for web and mobile apps, try Perfecto free for 14 days.

 DevOps Chief Evangelist & Sr. Director at Perforce Software, Perfecto